BE PART OF OUR GOLDEN ANNIVERSARY

 - Punctual and reliable

-- Have a courteous, calm approach to the public
+- Have a courteous, calm approach when dealing with the general public

-- Supportive of the Festival in its commitment to making events accessible and welcoming
+- Supportive of the Festival’s commitment to making events accessible and welcoming

 In mid-September we provide a full October festival briefing.
 This covers the full range of topics you need to be aware of, including Health and Safety and festival procedures.
 All volunteers need to attend, particularly so for the first year of volunteering.